 1. Buying your RV

 If you don’t already own an RV, your biggest cost will most likely be the motorhome or travel trailer you buy.
-You should first decide on whether you want to purchase a new or used RV and which model is most suitable for your budget and lifestyle.
+You should first decide on whether you want to purchase a new or used RV.
+Also determine which model is most suitable for your budget and lifestyle.

 - New: The first thing you should do when looking to buy a new RV is visit dealerships and RV shows.
 Take a long look around and step inside the different types of RVs.
 Really think about the top must-haves that you really could not live without.
 Will the RV you buy accommodate everything you need?
 If you’re planning on truly RVing full-time, you’ll most likely want a Class A, B or C RV that isn’t detachable and probably won’t raise your RV insurance costs.
 Ideally, you’ll want to purchase the RV without monthly payments, but this will ultimately depend on your budget.

 - Used: If you’d like to pursue a more affordable route, you might decide to purchase a used RV.
 In this case, you’ll definitely want to make sure you do a lot of research.
 The RV should be in good mechanical condition and not have too much mileage on it.
 You also don’t want an RV that’s been beaten to death or left sitting for years.
 Make sure you’re not going to be spending a lot of money on expensive RV maintenance later down the line.
 It might make sense to invest a little more in a used RV that is in good condition and fits your lifestyle needs rather than a cheaper option that seems less reliable.
 This can save you lots of money in the long-run.